 Nuclear Energy provides a security baseload energy 24/7/365

 “One loading of fuel lasts 18+ months in a reactor, and they generally operate for that long non-stop.
-No cloudy days or calm nights will prevent nuclear energy from being delivered to those who depend on it.
+No cloudy days or calm nights will prevent nuclear energy from being delivered to those dependent on it.
 This can be an important complement to low-carbon but variable power sources like wind and solar” (whatisnuclear.com)

 Meanwhile, our nuclear submarines and carriers continue to be a source of stability in the world, assisting with natural disasters, keeping merchant vessels safe, and facilitating global trade.” (generationatomic.org)